yoannportugal/Unifipi/README.md

 **Don't forget to forward the port in your router as per the tutorial (default OpenVPN port: 1194 UDP).**

-PiVPN does install and configure [Unnatended Upgrades](https://wiki.debian.org/UnattendedUpgrades) We should add unifi to it's blacklist so the controller is only updated manually (interactive installation and chance to do backup)
+PiVPN does install and configure [Unnatended Upgrades](https://wiki.debian.org/UnattendedUpgrades) We should add `ubiquiti` to it's blacklist so the controller is only updated manually (interactive installation and chance to do backup)

-To do so
 `sudo nano /etc/apt/apt.conf.d/50unattended-upgrades`

 and add `"ubiquiti";` after the following lines:

 ````
 // Python regular expressions, matching packages to exclude from upgrading
 Unattended-Upgrade::Package-Blacklist {